Azinkarimzad/Imaging_the_unseen/episodes/Intro and Theory Refresher.md

 - Interpret what a single GPR trace and a 2D radargram represent.

 - Demonstrate loading and visualizing GPR SEG-Y data using Python and obspy.

+- Identify the console, antenna, and encoder roles in a modern GPR system and relate them to sampling, time window, and spatial sampling.

+- Explain reflection generation from dielectric permittivity contrasts and the implications for amplitude, polarity, and travel time.

+- Interpret a trace as a one-dimensional time series and a radargram as a two-dimensional section built by lateral stacking of traces.

+- Demonstrate loading SEG-Y, inspecting basic headers, and plotting trace-level and section-level views using ObsPy and matplotlib.
 ::::::

 :::::: keypoints